-Buoyancy effects every scuba diver.
+Buoyancy affects every scuba diver.
 Often challenging to master at the beginning, it is the most important skill when scuba diving.
-It requires you to be calm, have a focused mind, and be steady action underwater.
+It requires you to be calm, have a focused mind, and be steady in action underwater.

 Luckily for us divers, we have a BCD (buoyancy control device) to help us out a little!

 Now, I don’t want to get too technical here, but to understand buoyancy, we do have to talk a bit about density…

 Density is “the quantity of mass per unit volume of a substance”, and we calculate it by dividing the mass of the substance by the volume.